netr/napi/README.md

 # NAPI
-Netr API Framework.
-Opinionated API Framework for [Fiber](https://gofiber.io/).
-Took a lot of inspiration from the E2E testing in [Laravel](https://laravel.com).

-This is primarily a framework for my own use, but I'm open to suggestions and PRs.
-I can write a better README and documentation if there's interest.
+The Netr API Framework is an opinionated API framework designed specifically for use with the Fiber web framework, a popular open-source web framework for Go programming language.
+This framework draws inspiration from Laravel's end-to-end testing capabilities, enabling developers to easily and effectively test their applications.

+While this framework was initially developed for the personal use of its creator, it is open to suggestions and contributions from other developers via pull requests.
+As such, the developer is committed to continuously improving the framework and its accompanying documentation.

+As of now, the Netr API Framework is still in the development stage.
+However, it is usable for small-scale projects and experimentation.
+Additionally, the development team is committed to ensuring that any new features added to the framework are designed in a way that does not break existing code and does not impact the underlying structure of the package.

+-ChatGPT

 ## Examples
 - `/app` API Server with Gorm and Controller Testing